3.3.2 Domestic Abuse

 Why is it important to work with perpetrators?

 Evidence tells us that if we work with perpetrators and increase their 'visibility' then women and children's safety will improve.
 Working with perpetrators holds them to account for their abusive behaviour and means that the responsibility to end the abuse does not sit with the victim.
 Victims will then feel less under scrutiny and not judged so their engagement with services will be more meaningful and honest, thereby avoiding disguised compliance.
 And when we fully understand risk from both victim's and perpetrator's perspective it is better mitigated.
+The focus needs to be on the impact of their use of domestic abuse on the children – remember using domestic abuse is a parenting choice that impacts the whole of the children's lives.

 Although it can be difficult to work with perpetrators if they are not involved in any meetings/processes then this can lead to a real sense of frustration and lack of trust in any professional, thereby raising risk even further to the victim(s) and children.
 We know that the closest person to the perpetrator is the victim and so any frustration or anger with professionals is most likely to be taken out on them, this often results in further involvement and judgement from services towards the victim and makes them feel at fault for the abuse they are experiencing.